 Your opponent may spend a Bonus Action to react before your conspiracy resolves

-You must spend at least one conspirator — you may spend as many as you have
+You must spend at least one conspirator, and you may spend as many as you have

 Once you have spent at least one conspirator, you can call off to keep your remaining conspirators